Codit/BizTalk-Extended/README.md

 	message.PromoteContextProperty<Customer.SupportPlan>(SupportPlan.FirstLine);

-### Reading
+### Reading from the context
-You can read values from the context as well, you simply specify the property you want and the type of value you are expecting.
+You can read values from the context as well - You simply specify the property you're interested in and what type of value you are expecting it to be.

 	string action = message.ReadContextProperty<WCF.Action, string>();

-By default all properties are mandatory, in case a context property is not found a `ContextPropertyNotFoundException` will be thrown containing the *Name* & *Namespace*.
+By default all properties are mandatory.
+This means that when a context property is not found in the context a `ContextPropertyNotFoundException` will be thrown containing the *Name* & *Namespace* of the property.

-There is an alternative however where you have the ability to specify whether or not a property needs to be present in the context or not.
+However, if you only want to read an property if it is present you can mark it as optional.
+This allows you to read the value if it's present and otherwise receive `null` and no exception will be thrown.

 	string action = message.ReadContextProperty<WCF.Action, string>(isMandatory: false);

 > **Remark** - Value-types will return their default value when the specified property is not present.
-If you want to receive a `null` you'll need to mark it as a nullable type i.e. `int?`.
+If you want to receive a `null` you'll need to mark the expected type as a nullable type i.e. `int?`.

 # Requirements
 In order to use this library you should meet these requirements: